 Day 5: Franz Josef Glacier

 You can just walk the 1.5 hours return to the end of the glacier.
 But it has retreated quite a bit in the past years and to fully appreciate it you shouldn’t miss a glacier tour.
-The guide takes you up on the ice as he gives you information on how it was born and where its name is coming from.
+After a short and impressive helicopter flight, the guide takes you on the ice as he gives you information on how it was born and where its name is coming from.
 You walk through an icy wonderland and even get to climb into the ice caves.

 After the day on the glacier, go and relax in the Glacier Hot Pools in the village.
 It is built into the rain forest and sure soothes your sore muscles.